Markovian linearization of random walks on groups: Introduction

+On the other hand as soon as one supposes the random walk is only finitely supported, then this description completely falls apart and much less is known about the harmonic measure.
+A second contribution of this paper is to show how these results can actually be extended even for general finitely supported random walks.
+Extending well-known techniques for nearest-neighbour random walks to the coloured setting, the linearization trick then allows to transfer results back to the case of finitely supported convolution walks .

+Extensions of harmonic measures and of more general concepts (namely, the Poisson boudary) to the case of coloured random walks have already been considered in \cite{kaimanovich1995poisson}.
+Here it takes the form of a measure $p^{\infty}_{u}$ on infinite words in the group, $u \in [r]$ being the starting colour.
+Notice that it does not take colours other than through the starting colour.
+Yet colours need to be incorporated to recover the Markovian decomposition, which is achieved by considering a matrix version of the parameters $\mu_{g}$, satisfying

-The family of parameters $(\mu_g)_{g \in S}$ is uniquely characterized by a family of matrix relations \eqref{eq:traffic}, called the traffic equations, which arrives as consequences of the stationarity.
-The traffic equations can be solved quite explicitly for the free group.
-The precise definitions and properties of the harmonic measure are given in Section \ref{section:colored}.
+Supposing now that $X_{n}$ is nearest-neighbour, the family of parameters $(\mu_g)_{g \in S}$ is uniquely characterized by a family of matrix relations \eqref{eq:traffic}, generalizing the so-called traffic equations of Mairesse \cite{jean2005random}, which arrive as a consequence of stationarity: